-Sluice gates are used for controlling and measuring flow rates in open channels and rivers, mainly in connection to hydro power plants
+Sluice gates can be used to control and measure volume flow rates in open channels and rivers, mainly in connection to hydro power plants.

 Sluice gate flow metering is often used to measure flow rate in open channels.
 Sluice gates are also often used to modulate flow.